Search This Blog

 Key Performance Indicator must start with business need

-In a recent workshop that I attended on Agile Engineering Practices, as we began discussion on differentiating the roles of individuals for acceptance test driven development (ATDD) and test driven development (TDD), question came up on what key performance indicators (KPI) are to be used.
-I offered my view point that the approach to deciding what key performance indicator to measure is an incorrect strategy for any organization or business unit.
+In a recent workshop that I attended on Agile Engineering Practices, as we began discussion on differentiating the roles of individuals for acceptance test driven development (ATDD) and test-driven development (TDD), question came up on what key performance indicators (KPI) are to be used.
+I offered my viewpoint that the approach to deciding what key performance indicator to measure is an incorrect strategy for any organization or business unit.

 Let us define what a KPI is.
 My interpretation of KPI is that it is an objective measure of the efficiency with which a business process is executed to deliver incremental value effectively to a business need.
 By this definition, I see four contributing factors in two ordered pairs, which are as follows: